![]() |

 Steel: looks medieval but rusts

-galvanized: looks close-enough to medieval after being in the armour bag for a while.
+galvanized: looks close-enough to medieval after being in the

 Brass: Use only for trim and expect repairs